GARDEN TIPS – HOW TO SELECT PLANTS FOR YOUR GARDEN? – 2022

 How to select plants – BEST AVAILABLE DECIDUOUS PLANT SELECTION:

-• Pink Flowering almond: Quick growing, pretty.
+• Pink Flowering Almond: Quick growing, pretty.

 • Rose: Classic beauty, sun-loving.